Looking for an alternative to red meat? These Breaded Turkey 'Chops' with Guava Sauce are the great contender.

 What turkey does offer is a flavor and texture similar to red meat, and the nutritional properties of white meat.
 The best of two worlds.
 Now it’s just a matter of finding a good way to cook it.

-I want to clarify that these are not technically “chops”, they’re actually sliced turkey legs, which once in a while turn up discounted in our neighborhood supermarket, which makes it an interesting option to add variety to our menus.
+I want to clarify that these are not technically “chops”, they’re actually sliced turkey legs, which once in a while turn up discounted in our neighborhood supermarket, making it an interesting option to add variety to our menus.

 A piece of advice I should give you is that, as I repeat further down, you should make sure to get rid of small bones and cartilage before starting to cook.
 Finding one of those when you’re eating is sure to break the mood.